clotodex/project-chooser/README.md

 - have other graphical options (gtk, qt, windows)
 - allow .git AND .groupproject
 - place performance results here
+- show an example project structure or even have a small gif showing the tool in action

 ## Installation